Confederate States Army: Supply and logistics

 The supply situation for most Confederate armies was dismal, even when they were victorious on the battlefield.
-The central government was short of money so each state government had to supply its regiments.
+The central Confederate government was short of money so each state government had to supply its regiments.
 The lack of central authority and the ineffective railroads, combined with the frequent unwillingness or inability of Southern state governments to provide adequate funding, were key factors in the Confederate army's demise.
 The Confederacy early on lost control of most of its major river and ocean ports to capture or blockade.
 The road system was poor, and it relied more and more on a heavily overburdened railroad system.
 U.S. forces destroyed track, engines, cars, bridges and telegraph lines as often as possible, knowing that new equipment was unavailable to the Confederacy.
 Occasional raids into the North were designed to bring back money and supplies.
 In 1864, the Confederates burned down Chambersburg, a Pennsylvania city they had raided twice in the years before, due to its failure to pay an extortion demand.

 As a result of severe supply problems, as well as the lack of textile factories in the Confederacy and the successful U.S. naval blockade of Southern ports, the typical Confederate soldier was rarely able to wear the standard regulation uniform, particularly as the war progressed.
 While on the march or in parade formation, Confederate armies often displayed a wide array of dress, ranging from faded, patched-together regulation uniforms; rough, homespun uniforms colored with homemade dyes such as butternut (a yellow-brown color), and even soldiers in a hodgepodge of civilian clothing.
 After a successful battle, it was not unusual for victorious Confederate troops to procure U.S. Army uniform parts from captured supplies and dead U.S. soldiers; this would occasionally cause confusion in later battles and skirmishes.

 Individual states were expected to supply their soldiers, which led to a lack of uniformity.
 Some states (such as North Carolina) were able to better supply their soldiers, while other states (such as Texas) were unable for various reasons to adequately supply their troops as the war continued.